 Once you have data you can look at improving your user flow by starting redesign efforts on the steps that have the lowest conversion rate.

 For designers, conversion rates (the number of converters divided by number of visitors) are better to follow than the absolute numbers completing your goal.
 This is because in an ideal world, as traffic goes up and down on your site, a well-functioning design should still be converting at a consistent rate.
+When the rate fluctuates its worth checking if the following has changed:

 Be aware of seasonality, as pretty much all businesses are affected by it, in particular ecommerce ones.
 There are times of the year when people are less likely to buy and it can be hard to know that if you are a startup who is just setting out.